John Reagan: His Light Bulb Moment

 2. Leveraged with other strategic partners

-We are an approved advisor with two of the most respected passive institutional mutual fund managers in the world.
+We are an approved advisor with two of the most respected evidence-based institutional mutual fund managers in the world.

 We have a fixed income group that is able to leverage its' buying power to benefit our clients.
-These markets can have very expensive hidden markups that we are able to avoid.
+These markets can have very expensive hidden markups that we are able to minimize.

 We have formed professional relationships with other financial experts that are accessible to our clients (estate planning attorneys, accountants and risk management experts).